leonhostetler/sample-programs/slurm-workflow/README.txt

           sq
        Once the jobs start running, they will output log files with names like slurm-50584516.out.
 To check in on all of these log files at once, use a command like tail slurm*
        This command displays the last few lines in each log file.
 If none of the log files contain output, that is good.
 Occasionally, you will see messages that are no cause for worry.
-However, if you see segfaults, something is wrong with your program (or maybe you did not request sufficient memory).
+However, if you see segfaults, something might be wrong with your application (or maybe you did not request sufficient memory).
 You can cancel running or pending jobs using the command: scancel <job_id>

     5) Gather all your data into a file "data_v3.txt" by running: